 MIDLANDS TRAILS & WEEKEND RHYTHMS

-The MERRELL KZN Spring Trail Runs invite you into one of KwaZulu Natal’s most loved natural spaces for a weekend of movement, connection, and shared effort.
+The MERRELL KZN Spring Trail Runs invite you into one of KwaZulu Natal’s most loved natural spaces for a morning of movement, connection, and shared effort.
 Whether you are stepping onto the trail for the first time or returning with a few seasons in your legs, there is space here for your pace and your story.

 Why Join